krisbijan/appointIT/README.md

-Application for appointment making (admin GUI for business and client GUI for clients)... user is able to see aviable timeslots and appoint/cancel/change his appointments.
+Application for appointment making.  user is able to see aviable timeslots and appoint/cancel/change his appointments.
 Made in micro-service architecture with Spring Boot, Feign, Ribbon, Eureka, Zipkin and Zuul